 Nurturing Their Self-Esteem

 - Self-Love and Care: Encourage your loved one to be gentle with themselves during this process, acknowledge their efforts, and celebrate small victories.
+This not only boosts their self-esteem but also strengthens their resilience.

 - Personal Development: Motivate them to learn and grow.
 Reading, counseling, or therapeutic activities like yoga or mindfulness can be helpful.